 The Advisory Group met four times to review components of the Plan and Report accompanying the Plan (Report), specifically the boundary, goals and objectives, projects, amendment procedures, duration of the Plan, financing and draft Plan and Report.
-The Advisory Group voted (fill in here)\\\\\\of those present to forward the Plan and Report to the Milwaukie Urban Renewal Redevelopment Commission for their consideration.
-Note: This text will be included with the vote is this action is taken by the Advisory Group.
+The Advisory Group voted unanimously with one abstention, to forward the Plan and Report to the Milwaukie Redevelopment Commission for their consideration.